pniewiejski/algorithms-playground/data-structures/HashTable/README.md

   sudo-random order.
 There is no efficient way to locate an entry whose key is _"nearest"_ to a given key.
 If we wanted to list entries in some specific order, we would need an additional sorting step.
-- Because a hash function computation can be quite costly, hash functions might not be the best choice if the number of entries is small.
+- Because a hash function computation can be quite costly, hash tables might not be the best choice if the number of entries is small.